hashicorp/go-getter/README.md

 be used automatically.

 ### Using S3 with Minio
- If you use go-gitter for Minio support, you must consider the following:
+ If you use go-getter for Minio support, you must consider the following:

   * `aws_access_key_id` (required) - Minio access key.
   * `aws_access_key_secret` (required) - Minio access key secret.